BugBusterSWE/ManagerDocumentation/README.md

 ## Introduction
-In this section I explain you what this plugin does and how it work.
+In this section I explain you what this plugin does and how it works.